ww7/Tagasaurus-run-linux/README.md

 If script placed in parent directory - will search all Tagasaurus folders and runs the first valid.

+Script can be run from any folder where path to Tagasaurus/USB drive/parent folder specified as argument to the script

 ## "HTTP" script version, that runs script directly from Github
 ```sh